UrocyonF/Travel_sales_site/README.md

 <a name="general-info"></a>
 ## General Information

 This project is a school project.
-The objective of this project is to create a travel sales site for two people, for short stays/honeymoons.
+The goal of it is to create a travel sales site for two people, for short stays/honeymoons.
 For this project, it is requested not to use any framework, the goal being the use of basic HTML, CSS and JS languages.

 The site offers the following possibilities:
 - possibility of choosing a trip (displayed in templates),